 - Cain and Abel: Master Xehanort was like a brother to him growing up.
 Guess which one Eraqus ends up being. note

 - Everything's Better with Samurai: Way moreso than Terra.
 His armor, which appears in BBS Final Mix, has a very prominent samurai motif.

-- Face-Heel Turn: Not quite, though you do have to fight him as Terra.
-Instead, it's implied that he's become so absorbed in his Light-based philosophy and so torn between his emotional connections to Xehanort, Ventus and Terra and the situation at hand that he falls into Darkness by the time Terra battles him.
+- FaceHeel Turn: Not quite, though you do have to fight him as Terra.
+Instead, it's implied that he's become so absorbed in his Light-based philosophy and so torn between his emotional connections to Xehanort, Ventus and Terra and the situation at hand that he falls into darkness by the time Terra battles him.

 - Heel Realization: He has a serious "My God, What Have I Done?" moment after Terra stops him from fighting further, understanding that his dogmatic belief in pure light is what has brought so much pain to his pupils.

 - Horrible Judge of Character: It's implied that the one that truly has the distorted view is Master Xehanort, but that Eraqus himself also has an equally distorted view for trusting him; even after Xehanort attacked and scarred him when Eraqus pointed out the severe moral issues in his plans, Eraqus still forgave and trusted him after several years of avoiding each other.
-Then, during the Mark of Mastery exam, when Xehanort sabotages the balls of light, he dosen't for a second suspect that it was him, despite the fact he was sitting right next to him.
+Then, during the Mark of Mastery exam, when Xehanort sabotages the balls of light, he doesn't for a second suspect that it was him, despite the fact he was sitting right next to him.

 - I Did What I Had to Do: Which was try to kill Ven to save the universe.

-- Manly Tears: Before his death.
+- Manly Tears: Before his Disney Death.